garygcchiu/WesternMLclub/projects.md

-This is a list containing of machine learning project suggestions and available databases that could be exploited.
+# Project Suggestions

-## Project Suggestions
+This is a brief list containing of machine learning project suggestions.

 ## Cancer Lunge Detection (Kaggle)